Generalization of Jordan-Lie of Finite Dimensional Associative Algebras: Introduction

 In this paper, we generalize Baranov and Shlaka's results to the case when the Jordan-Lie inner ideals are of subalgebras of of those associative ones.
 We believe that this results is important to classify Jordan-Lie inner ideals of simple locally finite associative algebras.
 We need some notations to state our main results.
-The ground field $\bbF$ is algebraically closed of characteristic $p\ge0$.
+The ground field $\bbF$ is algebraically closed of arbitrary characteristic $p$.
 Let $A$ be a finite dimensional associative algebra over $\bbF$ and let $R$ be the radical of $A$.
 Recall that $A$ becomes a Lie algebra $A^{(-)}$ under $[x,y]=xy-yx$.
 Put $A^{(0)}=A^{(-)}$ and $A^{(k)}=[A^{(k-1)},A^{(k-1)}]$, $k\geq1$.
 Let $L=A^{(k)}$ for some $k\ge0$ and let $B$ be an inner ideal of $L$.
 Then $B$ is said to be \emph{Jordan-Lie inner ideal} (or simply \emph{J-Lie}) of $L$ if $B^{2}=0$.
 A J-Lie $B$ is called \emph{regular} if $BAB\subseteq B$.
 Denote by $\bar{B}$ the image of $B$ in $\bar{L}=L/R\cap L$.
 Let $X$ be an inner ideal of $\bar{L}$.
 We say that $B$ is \emph{$X$-minimal} (or simply, \emph{bar-minimal}) if $\bar{B}=X$ and for every inner ideal $B'$ of $L$ with $\bar{B}'=X$ and $B'\subseteq B$ we have $B'=B$.
 Let $e$ and $f$ be idempotents in $A$.
 Then the\emph{ idempotent pair} $(e,f)$ is said to be \emph{orthogonal }if $ef=fe=0$ and \emph{strict }if for each simple component \emph{$S$ }of $\bar{A}=A/R$, the projections of $\bar{e}$ and $\bar{f}$ on $S$ are either both zero or both non-zero.
+Recall that $A$ is said to be $1$-perfect if it has no ideals of codimension $1$ and an ideal is called $1$-perfect if it is $1$-perfect as an algebra (see \cite[Definition 5.3]{BavShk} for more details).
 We are now ready to state our main results. \begin{thm} Let $A$ be a $1$-perfect finite dimensional associative algebra and $R$ be its radical.
 Let $A'\subseteq A$ be subalgebra and let $B'$ be a bar-minimal J-Lie of $A'$.
 Suppose that $p\ne2,3$.
-Then there is a strict idempotent idempotent pair $(e,f)$ in $A$ such that $B'\subseteq eAf$. \end{thm}
+Then there is a strict idempotent pair $(e,f)$ in $A$ such that $B'\subseteq eAf$. \end{thm}

 We also prove the following results \begin{cor} Let $A$ be a $1$-perfect finite dimensional associative algebra and $R$ be its radical.
 Let $A'\subseteq A$ be subalgebra and let $B'$ be a bar-minimal J-Lie of $A'$.
 Suppose that $p\ne2,3$.
 Then \end{cor}